core-man/DSurfRTomo/README.md

 Direct surface wave radial anisotropy tomography code

 please refer to:

 	Hu, S., H. Yao, and H. Huang (2019), Direct surface wave radial anisotropy tomography in the crust of the eastern Himalayan syntaxis.
 Submitted

+for details of the code
 #############

 2019/05/18